zaiisao/Documentation/en/Recording/billing_recording.md

 <details>
 	<summary><font color="#3ab7f8">Question: Does Agora charge the screen capture function separately?</font></summary>

-We do not charge the screen capture function separately.
+Agora does not charge for the screen capture function separately.
 Screen capture is a different form of the recording function.
-The recording service has to join the corresponding channel and subscribe to the specified video streams all the time in order to capture screens at the specified interval.
-Therefore, if you have enabled the screen capture function, we charge you for the full-time recording of the corresponding stream, but do do charge you for the screen capture function separately.
+The recording service joins the corresponding channel and subscribes to the specified video streams all the time in order to capture screens at the specified interval.
+Therefore, if you have enabled the screen capture function, Agora charges you for the full-time recording of the corresponding stream, but do not charge you for the screen capture function separately.

 </details>